Cover by bootsnblossoms

 "Sherlock!"
 Molly screeched with disapproval.

 He glared in return, but she refused to be as easily cowed as in the past.
 For better or for worse, she was no longer awed by him—at least not in the same way.
-At least, her crush had also faded on the most part (tedious, though useful leverage at times).
+At least, her crush had also faded for the most part (tedious, though useful leverage at times).
 It was going to be a lot harder to needle her for body parts once he returned from obscurity and started working again.

 She crossed her arms over her chest and asked, "Have you talked to John yet?"